jsmatias/AIOD-rest-api/README.md

 docker compose --profile examples --profile huggingface-datasets --profile openml --profile zenodo-datasets down
 ```

-Make sure you use the same profile for `up` and `down`, otherwise some containers might keep
+Make sure you use the same profile for `up` and `down`, or use `./scripts/down.sh` (see below),
-running.
+otherwise some containers might keep running.

+### Shorthands
+We provide two auxiliary scripts for launching docker containers and bringing them down.
+The first, `./scripts/up.sh` invokes `docker compose up -d` and takes any number of profiles to launch as parameters.
+It will also ensure that the changes of the configurations (see above) are observed.
+If `USE_LOCAL_DEV` is set to `true` (e.g., in `override.env`) then your local source code will be mounted on the containers,
+this is useful for local development but should not be used in production.
+E.g., with `USE_LOCAL_DEV` set to `true`, `./scripts/up.sh` resolves to:
+`docker compose --env-file=.env --env-file=override.env -f docker-compose.yaml -f docker-compose.dev.yaml --profile examples  up -d`

+The second script is a convenience for bringing down all services, including all profiles: `./scripts/down.sh`

 #### Local Installation